torvalds/linux/Documentation/virt/kvm/api.rst

 Errors:

   ======     ==========================================
-  ENODEV     no preferred target available for the host
+  EANALDEV     anal preferred target available for the host
   ======     ==========================================

 This queries KVM for preferred CPU target type which can be emulated